-The counseling staff is responsible for promoting the welfare of students and assisting them in the protection of their basic human rights.
-Counselors will, when requested, take an active role in advising students of their rights to privacy, freedom of expression and viewpoints, freedom of the press, and rights to due process.
+Counselors are responsible for promoting the welfare of students and assisting them in the protection of their basic human rights.
+Counselors will, when requested, take an active role in advising students of their rights to confidentiality, privacy, freedom of expression and viewpoints, and rights to due process.
 Counselors will assist in mediation of disputes and grievances and act as the advocate of the student.
 Related policies and procedures are found in the GCC Student Handbook.